PlasmaControl/GroupWebsite/plasmacontrolwebsite/posts/2024_what_does_liquid_metal_have_to_do_with_fusion.md

   - News
 ---

-# What does liquid metal have to do with fusion?
+# Video: What does liquid metal have to do with fusion?

 <div class="post-title-image" markdown="span">
 ![](images/what_does_liquid_metal_have_to_do_with_fusion.jpg)